What Is a Gantt chart?

 On the left of a Gantt diagram is a list of the tasks, and to the right is the bar chart timeline in which those tasks are placed according to when they occur in the project.
 Each task is laid out with a start date and an end date.
 That’s the duration of the task.
 It is graphically a line between two points.

 This layout makes it simple for project managers to see what the tasks are, when each of them begins and ends and how long the task should take to complete.
 The Gantt chart also shows where tasks overlap, by how much, as well as the duration of the entire project.
+Gantt charts have been around for a long time, but since they migrated from analog to digital, their ease of use has made them a staple of project management.

 What Is a Gantt Chart Used For?